 He has wide ranging connections both in Western Intelligence agencies and amongst ex-Soviet Bloc agencies.
-Michael has earned respect in the intelligence community for his analysis of previously unacknowledged post WWII covert operations against the West by organisations based in Washington, Munich, Paris and Brussels and which are continuing in post 9-11.
+The late Generaloberst Markus Wolf, of the Stasi and DVD, was one of his contacts.
+Michael has earned respect in the intelligence community for his analysis of previously unacknowledged post-WWII covert operations against the West by the German DVD organization based in Dachau, near Munich, Germany, and its British, French and American client agencies.

-His work on strategic intelligence took him to the Pentagon and he also met with senior advisors to the President of the Russian Federation in Moscow in November 2005.
-He participated in the Global Strategic Review conference in Geneva in 2005 and is a regular contributor at conferences such as Intelcon and the Intelligence Summit Washington DC February 2006.
+His work on strategic intelligence took him to the Pentagon and he has also met with senior advisors to the President of the Russian Federation, in Moscow, in November 2005.
+He participated in the Global Strategic Review conference in Geneva in 2005 and was a speaker at both the Intelligence Conference (Intelcon) in 2005, and the Intelligence Summit in 2006, each at Crystal City.

 In 2006 he was flown out to, and flew off from, the nuclear-powered aircraft carrier USS Enterprise (CVN-65), as part of the US Navy's Distinguished Visitor Program.
 She was then working up her air group off the Eastern Seaboard of the United States, before operational deployment to the Persian Gulf.
 It is comparatively unusual for a foreign civilian to complete a carrier landing and launch cycle.